Images of the Ultra-High Energy Cosmic Rays from Point Sources: Simulation

-The typical scale of distances we consider here is about tens of Mpc.
-Given the fact that the size of the observer is tens of kpc and protons have nonnegligible deflections in IGMF with $B\propto1$ nG the problem of aiming at the observer arises.
-This is due to both a decrease in the angular size of the observer with distance and to the fact that statistically more often the observer finds himself in the region of space where the cosmic ray flux from point source is even lower than expected from standard inverse-square law \cite{dolgikh2022causticlike}.
-This prompts the need of targeting algorithm.
+{While the distances are small enough to neglect interactions, they are large compared to the size of the observer.
+Given the fact that the observer's sphere has the radius of tens and hundreds kpc and charged particles have nonnegligible deflections in IGMF with $B\propto1$~nG the problem of aiming at the observer arises.
+In practice this means that most of the simulated particles will miss the observer thus increasing the amount of computational time spent in vain.} This is due to both a decrease in the angular size of the observer with distance {as viewed from the source} and to the fact that statistically more often the observer{s} find {themselves} in the region{s} of space where the cosmic ray flux from {the} source is lower than expected from standard inverse-square law \citep{dolgikh2022causticlike}.
+This prompts the need of {a} targeting algorithm {which could reduce the number of misses.}

-Optimization of the targeting mechanism was studied earlier, for example in \cite{CRPropaLearns}.
-The authors used von Mises–Fisher distribution instead of simple cone jet and solve task for only one distance and energy.
-We reproduced this approach and modified it for our case to optimize the performace for our case.